BE THE CURE FOR PREJUDICE!

 Our own blindness can be just as astounding.
 A case in point — the stance many Christians take on environmentalism.
 Have you studied the Scripture's rich teachings on stewardship of the earth?
 Have you ever once heard a sermon preached on it?
-If you had, you could have found at least some degree of common ground with leftists.
+If you had, you could have found at least some degree of common ground with environmentalists who are leftists.
 But where have you gotten your understanding of environmentalism?
 Through a never-ending stream of videos on social media debunking global warming?
-Have you ever once seen a post by a Christian reminding us that whether or not pollution is causing it or that leftist strategies are unwise, we are still responsible to devise wise strategies to reduce pollution?
+Have you ever once seen a post by a Christian reminding us that whether or not pollution is causing it, we are still responsible to devise wise strategies to reduce pollution?
 In fact, that we should be the ones leading the effort?
 Because we have failed to find common ground, we have little more to bring to the discussion than criticism.
 So we tempt the world to see us as callous people who have absolutely no concern for the state of the planet.
 We tempt them to become prejudiced!

 It's obvious, then, what collective bitter root judgment our culture is most tempted to form.
 Out of resentment about not being heard and understood, a neglected generation is coming to expect that “no one cares about us!”
 Thus, to even suggest that an accusation of rape might not be true is automatically perceived as a heartless invalidation of pain.
 To refuse to decorate the cake for a gay wedding means that you hate gay people.
 To believe that Jesus is the only way is hateful intolerance of others' religious beliefs.